N11 road (Ireland): Link with M50

 Along the Shankill Bypass, the M11 is joined by the Dublin's M50 motorway partial ring road, which terminates at a major junction along the M11, which opened in June 2005.
-This link allows motorists to drive on continuous motorway and dual carriageway from Oilegate, Co.
-Wexford to various destinations around the island via the M50 and the national roads it serves.
-These include Portlaoise via the N7/M7, Newry, County Down via the M1/N1/A1, north of Ashbourne, County Meath via the N2, Galway, County Galway via the M4/N4/M6, and Mullingar, County Westmeath via the N4/M4.
+This link allows motorists to drive on continuous motorway and dual carriageway from Oilgate, County Wexford to various destinations via the M50 and the national roads it serves.
+These roads include the N7 to Limerick, Cork, Waterford, Kildare, the N4 to Sligo, Mayo and Galway, the N3 to Cavan, Donegal and Navan, the N2 to Derry, Letterkenny and Monaghan and the M1 to Belfast, Lisburn, Newry,Drogheda.

 Traffic proceeding north on the M11 is given a choice to stay on the main carriageway (which becomes the M50), or take the exit at what is junction 17 on the M50, in order to stay on the M11, following the N11 and the R138 into the city centre.